my-true-lover/my-true-lover.github.io-src/data/Post/post1.md

 ---
-Title: The Magical Properties of Limonade and My Husbands Chest
+title: The Magical Properties of Limonade and My Husbands Chest
-Author:
+authors:
  - Kristin
 datetime: 2016-01-15
-Category: musings
+category: musings
-Tags:
+tags:
  - pregnancy
  - awesome husband
  - psalms
-Slug: magical-properties-limonade
+slug: magical-properties-limonade
 ---

 Today was one of *those* days.
 My dog pooped all over the nursery, my computer